IlyaFinkelshteyn/choco-cloud-screen-resolution/ReadMe.md

 - `height:` - Display height in pixels.
 Default: `1080`.
 - `rdpGroups:` - RDP group members.
     Default: `@('Administrators', 'Remote Desktop Users')`.
-- `noautostart` - Do not RDP automatically into account on logon.
-    Default: `false`.

 These parameters can be passed to the installer with the use of `--params`.
 For example: `--params "'/password:redacted'"`.